ironfugu/about-us/leading.md

 # (WIP) Leading at Packet
 _this is a work in progress and something we're working to adopt_

-There are two distinct and __equivalent__ leadership tracks within Software Engineering, one as a  individual contributor (IC) who actively works on the technical product and systems and one as a people leader, who helps recruit, hire and nuture people's careers.
+There are two distinct and __equivalent__ leadership tracks within Software Engineering, one as an  individual contributor (IC) who actively works on the technical product and systems and one as a people leader, who helps recruit, hire and nuture people's careers.
 These two tracks are equal in both pay and responsibility and is of equal importance.

 Here are some examples of responsiblities